M0vl/M0vl/README.md

 ---
 - 🔭 I’m currently working on: Nothing (until I can code like a pro)
-- 🌱 I’m currently learning: Many things (Java and JavaScript)
+- 🌱 I’m currently learning: Python
 - 👯 I’m looking to collaborate on: Any project that I can learn from
-- Intrests: I am intrested in making all sorts of things.
-Games, bots, mods and anything that can intrest me!
+- Intrests: Literally anything to do with problem solving and code
 ---